-Probation and Parole Officers produced over 19,786 Electronic Pre-Sentence Investigations in FY06/07.
+Probation and Parole Officers produced over 21,160 Electronic Pre-Sentence Investigations in FY07/08.
 These are used throughout the criminal justice system: by the Courts for sentencing and probation purposes, the DOC for classification purposes, the Parole Board for assessing parole suitability, the supervising officers for risk and needs assessments, and by the Sentencing Commission for vital statistic information.
 Act 2006-218 was passed by the Alabama Legislature on March 10, 2006, which requires that an electronic Pre or Post-Sentence Investigation be completed on every felony case.
 Additional officers are required to accomplish that goal.

-> Transition Centers
+Transition Centers

 Due to the lawsuit over the overcrowded conditions at Tutwiler, the Board received a conditional appropriation of \$1,500,000 in 2004 to open the closed Mental Health facility in Wetumpka, and in conjunction with Mental Health, Corrections, Postsecondary Education, ADECA, Rehabilitation Services, Public Health, Elmore County, the City of Wetumpka, Auburn University, local faith-based ministries, and Aid to Inmate Mothers, began our L.I.F.E.
+Tech

-Tech (Lifeskills Influenced by Freedom & Education) program.
+(Lifeskills Influenced by Freedom & Education) program.
 Female offenders who are not ready for probation or parole are candidates for the transition center.
 As a condition of parole, the residents are offered life-changing opportunities in daily life skills, substance abuse recovery, education assessment and training, and vocational assessment and training.
 Long-term solutions are sought for each individual, taking a holistic approach using available resources, family participation, and positive peer support.
 The first residents were accepted in April 2004.
-Currently there are 188 residents enrolled and over 500 have successfully completed the program, with a recidivism rate of only 2.9 %--far below the national and regional average.